r-devel/r-dev-day/preparation/RSECon24.md

 ## Working with remote participants

-Some ways to work with participants that are joining remotely:
+To work with participants that are joining remotely:

-* An in-person joins the remote session so that people in the small group can chat with the remote participants
+* Each group will have a Zoom breakout session they can use to text/video chat with people in their group
-* The group uses the R Dev Container with [Live Share](https://contributor.r-project.org/r-dev-env/container_setup/live_share/) so that you can collaborate on code and have a space to chat.
+* You may also use the R Dev Container with [Live Share](https://contributor.r-project.org/r-dev-env/container_setup/live_share/) so that you can collaborate on code and have a space to text chat on the same platform.
+This does not require you to learn how to build R, the release version of R is already available in the R Dev Container.